tstatler/portfolio/docs/index.md

 ### Apcera compute platform

 I wrote and maintained documentation for a multi-cloud container management system that included package management, virtual networking, and container runtime.
-The documentation included API references, user guides, and tutorials for developers and administrators.
-The following links are to archived versions of the documentation, as the company was shut down after being acquired by Ericsson.
+The documentation included API references based on a Swagger/OpenAPI specification that I created and maintained, user guides, and tutorials.
+The following links are to archived versions of the documentation, as the company no longer exists (acquired by Ericsson).

 [Apcera Platform API Reference](https://web.archive.org/web/20161007015409/http://docs.apcera.com/api/apcera-api-endpoints/){target=_blank}

-:   I created the initial platform API reference for the Apcera Platform from an OpenAPI specification that I curated and maintained.
+:   I created the initial platform API reference for the Apcera Platform using an OpenAPI specification that I curated and maintained.

 [Apcera Platform API Recipes](https://web.archive.org/web/20160905180915/http://docs.apcera.com/api/api-tasks/){target=_blank}